34-Year-Old First Baseman – Washington Nationals

 Mark Reynolds Contract Information:

-Signed a one-year contract with the Yankees in August 2013.
+Signed a minor-league contract with the Nationals in April of 2018.

 To instantly reveal our fantasy analysis of every player – including Mark Reynolds – simply subscribe now.